-Michael C. Guarino is an associate in Carr Allison’s Birmingham (AL) office.
+Michael C. Guarino is a shareholder in Carr Allison’s Birmingham (AL) office.
 His practice primarily focuses on employment matters.
 He represents employers in disputes concerning discrimination, retaliation, wrongful termination, harassment, wage and hour issues, negligent employment practices and non-compete agreements.
 He counsels clients and defends claims arising under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Alabama Age Discrimination in Employment Act, the Fair Labor Standards Act and the Family and Medical Leave Act.

 In addition to his employment practice, Michael regularly represents clients throughout the southeast in ADA accessibility cases.
 He also has experience defending commercial disputes, business litigation and bankruptcy matters.